-Prior to joining City & State, Pehme was executive director of New York Civic, the nonpartisan good government group founded by former New York City Parks Commissioner Henry J. Stern.
-In his time at New York Civic, Pehme used his broad range of experience as an editor, multimedia producer, and entrepreneur to expand greatly the nonprofit’s profile.
-In addition to organizing nearly two dozen live events, he spearheaded the creation of “Candidate College”, an online video series designed to teach political neophytes how to run for office, and the Mary Perot Nichols Award, the only cash prize recognizing investigative journalism in New York State.
+Prior to joining City & State, Pehme was executive director of New York Civic, the nonpartisan good government group founded by former NYC Parks Commissioner Henry Stern.
+At NYCivic, Pehme spearheaded the creation of “Candidate College,” an online video series designed to teach political neophytes how to run for office, and was recognized by City Hall newspaper as one of its 40 Under 40 Rising Stars.

 Pehme was born and raised on the Upper East Side of Manhattan and attended the Dalton School, where he earned renown as a national scholastic chess champion.
 He is an honors graduate of Lake Forest College in Illinois with a dual degree in English literature and French.
-Pehme has given talks at many universities about politics and appeared as a guest on WNYC’s Brian Lehrer Show, the Curtis Sliwa Show, Air America, and Tokyo-FM.
-He is also an award-winning filmmaker.
 Currently, he lives in Brooklyn with his wife, Patricia, and daughter, Fiona.